One of the many cave temples in Mahabalipuram is Koneri Mandapam.

 Temple has five cells and this is one of the arguments why it could have been devoted to Shiva – because number five is closely linked to this deity.
-It is also possible that Vishnu followers – Vaishnavites – took over the temple in Vijayanagara period as it happened in some other temples in Mahabalipuram (see Ramanuja Mandapam).
+It is also possible that Vishnu followers – Vaishnavites – took over the temple in the Vijayanagara period as it happened in some other temples in Mahabalipuram (see Ramanuja Mandapam).

 There have been preserved few sculptures except for the rear wall with its five sanctuaries.
-Each of these sanctuaries is guarded by a pair of dvarapalas – only one of these guards in the far left side is chiseled away in later times.
+Each of these sanctuaries is guarded by a pair of dvarapalas – only one of these guards on the far left side is chiseled away in later times.
 Above the sanctuaries there are pairs of vyalas – some of these sculptures are not completed.

 Nowadays sanctuaries of this temple are empty, the temple contains no inscriptions.

 - Koneri Mandapam, Tamil Heritage.
 Accessed on April 17, 2010.